cheme/mydht/blog/tunnel.md

   }
 }
 ```
-This is a cache use to store symetric cyper (SSW and SSR) for tunnel, SSW and SSR are CompExtW and CompExtR containing the state of the symetric cypher.
-Storage is indexed by a bytes key unique between two peers.
+This is a cache for storing symetric cyper (SSW and SSR) of a tunnel, SSW and SSR are CompExtW and CompExtR containing the state of the symetric cypher.
+Storage is indexed by a different bytes key (unique) for each peers (those key are generated by proxy peer and added to the proxyied content).
 - put_symw get_symw are used for storing ssw when proxying content
 - put_sym get_symr are used for writer (first peer) if we are expecting a reply